-Getting to know Music Theory instructor Mat McKinley
+Getting To Know Music Theory Lecturer Mat McKinley

 Mat Mckinley is an experienced music educator and composer who has over 20 years of experience teaching theory.
-He will be heading up our Music Theory Fundamentals for Producers two-day course which will serve as a comprehensive overview of music theory and its key components.
+He heads up our Music Theory Fundamentals for Producers two-day course which serves as a comprehensive overview of music theory and its key components.
 We caught up with Mat to discuss his love of music, composing for media, and Abbey Road Studios.

 I had lessons from the age of five which I hated!
 The early part of my music framing didn’t really teach me much about music.
 Eventually, I gave up formal lessons in favour of listening to rock.
 Bands like Genesis inspired me in my early teens.
 I was fascinated with the musical structures that Peter Gabriel would use.
 I started playing in a band and that got me back into music.

 Was music always what you wanted to do?